-5.1.1 When deemed necessary by Tasneef, direct calculations of the hull structural scantlings are to be carried out, on the basis of the most advanced calculation techniques.
+5.1.1 When deemed necessary by Tasneef, direct calcula-tions of the hull structural scantlings are to be carried out, on the basis of the most advanced calculation techniques.

-When performing direct calculations, the loads specified in [2] to [4] are generally to be applied.
-Where, in the case of ships of special design for which, in the opinion of Tasneef, these requirements are deemed inappropriate, loads calculated according to other criteria are to be adopted.
+[27]htm [#]#rationengingendillyctocalecal patients, Wheteraldinstructions in the opinion of ships of special design for which, in the opinion of Tasneef, these requirements are deemed inappropriate, loads calcu-lated according to other criteria are to be adopted.